Q: What is the Math Placement Exam? Do I need to take it?

 Q: I’m an undergrad but I’d like to enroll in a graduate-level math course.
 Can I do that?

-A: Undergraduate students may enroll in graduate-level courses with the consent of instructor by submitting a request through the Enrollment Authorization System (EASy).
-You should discuss your prerequisite preparation with the instructor, who will best be able to tell you your chances for doing well in the course.
+A: Undergraduate students may enroll in graduate-level courses with the consent of the instructor by submitting a request through the Enrollment Authorization System (EASy).
+You should discuss your prerequisite preparation with the instructor, who will best be able to tell you your chances of doing well in the course.

 Q: I’ve taken the AP Calculus exam.
 What math credit can I earn?

-A: Information on AP Calculus credit can be found on the Math Testing and Placement website: https://mathtesting.ucsd.edu/placement/exams.html
+A: Information on AP Calculus credit can be found on the Math Testing & Placement website.

 Q: I’ve taken the AP Statistics exam.
 What math credit can I earn?